The Hidden Cost of Misalignment: Why Most APAC Crises Start Internally (Commentary by Farrell Tan)

 This pattern is increasingly evident in AI adoption and digital transformation.

-The more relevant question is whether governance maturity evolves in parallel with ambition.
+Boards approve innovation.
+Management accelerates execution.
+Technology teams deploy.
+Compliance reviews frameworks.
+The more 𝗿𝗲𝗹𝗲𝘃𝗮𝗻𝘁 question is whether 𝘨𝘰𝘷𝘦𝘳𝘯𝘢𝘯𝘤𝘦 𝘮𝘢𝘵𝘶𝘳𝘪𝘵𝘺 𝘦𝘷𝘰𝘭𝘷𝘦𝘴 𝘪𝘯 𝘱𝘢𝘳𝘢𝘭𝘭𝘦𝘭 𝘸𝘪𝘵𝘩 𝘢𝘮𝘣𝘪𝘵𝘪𝘰𝘯.

+When innovation advances faster than oversight, exposure increases.
 The same dynamic applies to ESG commitments, cross-border expansion, M&A integration and leadership transitions.

 Ambition drives growth.
 Alignment sustains it.
+Without structural coherence, scale amplifies risk.

-Resilience Is Designed
+Resilience is Designed

 Organisations that navigate volatility well share a common characteristic: deliberate alignment.

 Clear escalation protocols.
 Clear accountability.
 Clear articulation of risk appetite.
+Governance, operations and communications working from the same page.

 This is not about adding bureaucracy.
 It is about removing ambiguity.

 Resilience is not constructed in the crisis room.
 It is embedded in the operating model.
+When alignment is intentional, pressure reveals strength rather than weakness.

-They begin internally: in overlooked inconsistencies that gradually widen until exposure becomes inevitable.
+Most crises do not begin externally.
+They begin internally -- in overlooked inconsistencies that gradually widen until exposure becomes inevitable.
+The headline is simply the moment misalignment becomes visible.

 📩 𝗰𝗵𝗮𝗻𝗴𝗲𝗻𝗼𝘄@𝗼𝗿𝗰𝗵𝗮𝗻.𝗮𝘀𝗶𝗮